dart-lang/language/working/0041 - static extension methods/feature-specification-using-type-patterns.md

 }
 ```

-The uncheced entry point `add2_safeX` can be called whenever it is
+An unchecked entry point like `add2_safeX` can be called whenever it
-guaranteed that the static value of each of the type arguments bound
+is guaranteed that the static value of each of the type arguments
-by the primitive type patterns in `E` are equal to the dynamic ones,
+bound by the primitive type patterns in `E` are equal to the dynamic
-for all invocations of this call site.
+ones, for all invocations at this call site.

 In particular, when the receiver has a type which is invariant on the
 relevant type arguments, which includes the case when the receiver has